-Policy JHC: Protection of Pupil Rights Amendment (PPRA) including privacy regarding: Surveys The term "invasive physical examination" means any medical examination that involves the exposure of private body parts or any act during such examination that includes incision, insertion or injection into the body, but does not include a hearing, vision, head lice or scoliosis screening: Protection of Pupil Rights Amendment (PPRA) including privacy regarding.
+Protection of Pupil Rights Amendment (PPRA) including:

+- Policy JHC: Student Health Services & Requirements, Privacy Regarding Non-Emergency, Invasive Physical Examinations - The term "invasive physical examination" means any medical examination that involves the exposure of private body parts or any act during such examination that includes incision, insertion or injection into the body, but does not include a hearing, vision, head lice or scoliosis screening. - Policy JHDA: Surveying, Analyzing or Evaluating Students, Privacy Regarding Surveys The district will take measures to protect the identification and privacy of the students participating in a protected information survey, regardless of the source of funding.
+These measures may include limiting access to the completed surveys and the survey results as allowed by law and Board policy JO.